KA1IOR

 It was my privilege to serve the community in August of 1991 as Net Control in a coordinated response with Falmouth's Office of Emergency Preparedness during Hurricane Bob, which left many of the roads impassable with downed trees and much of Cape Cod without electricity for over a week.
 The storm was responsible for 18 lives lost (3 on Cape Cod), and damages were 1.5 billion dollars.
 Over 2 million homes lost electricity.
 I also currently serve the community in another public safety related capacity.

 I have served as Net Control and elsewhere in the Falmouth Road Race to support the emergency medical service needs of this world-class running event since 1984, and ran the seven mile course as a participant in 1997 in less than an hour.
 Not exactly a world-class speed, but maybe respectable enough for a non-runner.
-I have also served as Net Control for the Cape Cod Marathon.
+I have also served as Net Control for the Cape Cod Marathon, and spent a few years helping in the Safety Launches during the Head of the Charles Regatta.

 In 1988 and 1991 I placed first in the Eastern MA High Power CW category of the November Sweepstakes contests.
 In the SSB portion of 1991 I worked a clean sweep, contacting every section in the U.S. and Canada in less than 24 hours of operating time.
 I have served as Secretary for the Falmouth ARA for over 5 years and as Field Day Leader in 1991 and 1992.